braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 Scenarios where data will not pass as expected:

 1. Nested custom attributes
-  - Although nested custom attributes can be sent to Braze via a Cloud Mode destination, the entire payload will be sent each time.
-This will incur data points per key passed in the nested object.
+  - Although [nested custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support/) can technically be sent to Braze via a cloud-mode destination, the **entire payload** will be sent each time.
+This will incur [data points]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support/#data-points) per key passed in the nested object each time the payload is sent.
 2. Passing anonymous data server-to-server.
   - Customers may use Segment's server-to-server libraries to funnel anonymous data to other systems.
-See the Map Methods section to learn more about sending users without an `external_id` to Braze via a server-to-server (cloud mode) integration.
+See the map methods section to learn more about sending users without an `external_id` to Braze via a server-to-server (cloud-mode) integration.

 {% enddetails %}

 {% details Customization of Braze initialization. %}

-There are several different ways that Braze can be customized: [push]({{site.baseurl}}/user_guide/message_building_by_channel/push/creating_a_push_message/), [in-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/overview/), [Content Cards]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/overview/), and initialization.
+There are several different ways that Braze can be customized: push, in-app messages, Content Cards, and initialization.
 With a side-by-side integration, you can still customize push, in-app messages, and Content Cards as you would with a direct Braze integration.

 However, customizing when the Braze SDK is integrated or specifying initialization configurations may be difficult and sometimes not possible.
 This is because Segment will initialize the Braze SDK for you when the Segment initialization occurs.

+{% enddetails %}

+{% details Sending deltas to Braze. %}

+When passing user attribute data, check that you only pass values for attributes that have changed since the last update.
+This will ensure you do not unnecessarily consume data points towards your allotment.
+For client-side sources, use Segment’s open-source Middleware tool to optimize your integration and limit Data Point usage by debouncing duplicate `identify()` calls from Segment.

 {% enddetails %}

 [5]: https://segment.com
 [13]: {{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-events